The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 2. Set a budget:

-Senator Elizabeth Warren popularized the 50/30/20 budget, where half of your income goes towards monthly bills, 30% to discretionary items and 20% into savings.
+One of the most popular budgeting systems is the 50/30/20 rule, where half of your income goes towards monthly bills, 30% to discretionary items and 20% into savings.
 But this rule of savings doesn’t apply to everyone.
 To make a successful budget for the New Year, start by listing each of your monthly bills and required payment amounts.
 Add budget items for necessary expenditures such as food, insurance and gas based on current spending, then incorporate discretionary items including clothing and entertainment.
 Make line items for savings and investments, if applicable.

 Once you have your desired budget in hand, calculate the total expenditure and determine if there is a negative gap between your income and your budget.
 Take a look at your net monthly income and where your money is really going each month.
 See if there are any budget items that can be cut or trimmed.
 Eliminate luxury items.
 Consider refinancing loans to get a lower rate.
 If there is still a gap between your earnings and your desired budget, you may want to look at ways to increase your earnings.
 You could ask for a pay raise, seek overtime or get a second job to help you boost your budget.
 Personal finance mobile apps such as Mint and Wally can keep you on track during the budgeting process.